gray-panda/grayrepo/2017_labyREnth/chal/prog5_dgeh/README.md

 	- Some DataTypes will consume bits from the binary string while others is just some information from the date created from the timestamp
 	- The generated URL (xxx) is appended to look like this "http://xxx.dgeh"

-Our program has to analyze the samples given and determine what DataTypes are used and in which order they are used in the DGA
+Our program has to analyze the samples given and determine what DataTypes are used and in which order they are used

 After analyzing many samples, this is what each DataType will do to the timestamp binary string

-- Boolean Bit (01)
+**Boolean Bit** (01)
 - Consumes 3 bits
 - Performs a bitwise AND of all 3 bits
 - Appends the resulting bit (0 or 1) to the url

-- Boolean Char (TF)
+**Boolean Char** (TF)
 - Consumes 1 bit
 - Appends the correspoding char to the url (T for 1, F for 0)

-- Day_FirstChar (MTWFS)
+**Day_FirstChar** (MTWFS)
 - Does not consume any bits
 - Appends the first character of the day ('M' for 'Monday', etc...) to the url

-- Month_LastChar (yhletr)
+**Month_LastChar** (yhletr)
 - Does not consume any bits
 - Appends the last character of the month ('y' for 'January') to the url

-- Digits_01789 (01789)
+**Digits_01789** (01789)
 - Does not consume any bits
 - Appends the number at the "Ten" position of the year plus a '0' to the url ('80' for 1986, '10' for 2017)

-- Hex (0123456789ABCDEF)
+**Hex** (0123456789ABCDEF)
 - Consumes 4 bits
 - Convert the 4 bits into its Hex representation and append it to the url

-- DNA (ACGT)
+**DNA** (ACGT)
 - Consumes 2 bits
 - Convert the 2 bits into its decimal equivalent (0,1,2,3)
 - Each of the possible numbers are assigned to a DNA Seqeuence character randomly for each question
 	- Have to analyze each question's samples to figure out the number order of the sequence.
 - Appends the DNA character

-- Periodic Table (Nu H He Li Be B C N O F Ne Na Mg Al Si P S Cl Ar K Ca Sc Ti V Cr Mn Fe Co Ni Cu Zn Ga)
+**Periodic Table** (Nu H He Li Be B C N O F Ne Na Mg Al Si P S Cl Ar K Ca Sc Ti V Cr Mn Fe Co Ni Cu Zn Ga)
 - Consumes 5 bits
 - Convert the 5 bits into its decimal equivalent (0-31) hence its a base32 number
 - Translate the number into its associated chemical name in the Periodic Table
 	- The number is the periodic number. (except 0 will give 'Nu')

 ### Solution